 Black Bear (Ursus americanus): National Wildlife Foundation's eNature.com field guide.

-Ursus americanus (American Black Bear): Information about brown bears from the Smithsonian National Museum of Natural History.
+Ursus americanus (American Black Bear): Information about black bears from the Smithsonian National Museum of Natural History.

 Ursus americanus (American black bear) Information and pictures from the University of Michigan Museum of Zoology's Animal Diversity Web.